skeeto/skeeto.github.com/_posts/2013-06-17-Personal-OS-Configuration-Live-System.markdown

 try it out, burn it to a CD, write it onto a flash drive (it's a hybrid ISO), or just fire it up in your favorite virtual machine.
-You will be booted directly into *very nearly* my exact configuration, down to the same random wallpaper selection and PGP keys ([don't worry, they're safe!][private]).
+You will be booted directly into *very nearly* my exact configuration, down to the same random wallpaper selection.
 It's extremely minimal and will look like this.

 ![](/img/screenshot/live-skeeto.jpg)